 The rebellion against the new Hut Tax began in the Karene district, which became known as “the northern front”, where officials had been visiting Temne villages trying to raise the new tax in full, in part or in kind, but with little success.
 To provide a back-up to the process, a small force of the Sierra Leone Frontier Police (SLFP) under Major A. Tarbet was sent to support the District Commissioner Capt.
 Sharpe and try to arrest Bai Bureh, chief of Kasse, and regarded (unfairly as it now appears) as the leading instigator in the non-payment of the tax in that area.
-Bai Bureh – who unsuccessfully tried to make peace overtures throughout the spring of 1898 – quickly gained the support of several prominent chiefs, including the powerful Kissa chief Kai Londo and the Limba chief Suluku.
+Interestingly, Bai Bureh and his men had fought on the British side during the 1892 Sierra Leone operations.
+Bai Bureh, who unsuccessfully tried to make peace overtures throughout the spring of 1898, quickly gained the support of several prominent chiefs, including the powerful Kissa chief Kai Londo and the Limba chief Suluku.
 Both sent their own warriors and weapons to aid Bai Bureh, who felt he had to defend himself against what he saw as unprovoked aggression.
 Other leaders who soon rose to the fore were chiefs Niagu of Paguma, chief Guburu of Bompe and Bai Sherbro of the Yonni tribe.

 The 61-year old Bai Bureh was a powerful and well-regarded chief, not prepared to sit back and await arrest.
 Mobilising his followers, he fought the progress of the SLFP from the start, to the extent that Tarbet’s force was virtually isolated within Karene, since all the roads to Port Loko and Freetown were blocked by Bai Bureh’s men and passed through hostile territory.
 After two weeks of struggling to find Bai Bureh, and frequently attacked en route, they were joined by a company of 1st West India Regt. under Major Richard Norris DSO, who had reached them via a circuitous route to avoid potential ambushes.